 It is the responsibility of the athlete to ensure that their Throwing Frame conforms to the requirements stipulated in Rule 35.1.
 No event shall be delayed while an athlete makes adjustments to their throwing Frame.
+If an athlete fails to comply with this Rule, then the athlete will not be permitted to start the event and shall be shown in the results as "DNS" in accordance with Rule 6.21.

-4. Positioning of the Throwing Frame.
+4. Positioning of the Throwing Frame